 - Inverted and invoked in The Amazing World of Gumball episode "The Rival", the Whole Episode Flashback to Anais's birth: Gumball and Darwin were looking forward to their new baby sister, but she turns out to be a murderous Brainy Baby who sees them as competition for their parent's affection.
 Nicole still ends up giving her sons the usual spiel about not loving them less with the new baby, but only because Anais framed them for bullying her.

 - A variation occurs in Jem.
-Flashbacks shows that Jerrica and Kimber disliked their foster sisters, Shana and Aja, when they met as children.
-They, however, became best friends within a year and by the time they're adults they're in a band together.
+Flashbacks show that Jerrica and Kimber disliked their foster sisters Shana and Aja when they met as children.
+They, however, became best friends within a year and by the time they're adults, they're in a band together.
 The series treats them more like friends than sisters, though the comic reboot makes it clear that they're sisters.

 - In the Kim Possible episode "Big Bother", Ron's parents adopt a little girl called Hana.
 Ron is not happy, though at least part of this is because his parents were absurdly sudden about it, only being told once Hana took his room.
 He gets over it after Monkey Fist attacks her, and adores her for the rest of the series.